jakerenzella/personal-website/content/posts/2020-03-10-creating-an-inline-emoji-selector.md

   }
 ```

-The final part of the typescript puzzle is inserting the emoji into the text at the correct position.
-Here we will use the most recent match preceeded by a colon as the replacement substring:
+The final part of the javascript puzzle is inserting the emoji into the text at the correct position.
+At first I was simply appending the emoji, but I found that if the user were to write a message and want to add an emoji previously, it would fail.
+Here we will use the most recent match preceeded by a colon as the replacement substring condition:

 ```ts
 emojiSelected(emoji: string) {